docsforadobe/after-effects-scripting-guide/docs/general/application.rst

 **Parameters**

 =========  =========  ==============================
-``file``   Optional   An ExtendScript File object for the project file
+``file``   Optional   An `Extendscript File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object for the project file to open.
-                      to open.
 If not supplied, the method prompts the user to select a project file.
 =========  =========  ==============================

 **Returns**